dart-lang/sdk/doc/use_build_context_synchronously.md

     starting with the Statement that immediately precedes **child**.
 In this way we can correctly identify that a Statement which acts as a mounted guard for **child**.
-If **child** is not one of the Statements, then it follows the Block, and any await expressions occuring in the Block's expressions result in `AsyncState.asynchronous`.
+If **child** is not one of the Statements, then it follows the Block, and any await expressions occurring in the Block's expressions result in `AsyncState.asynchronous`.
   * MethodInvocation - this node has a target Expression and an argument list of Expressions.
 At runtime, the target is evaluated before the argument list,